sandor-ino/Telecine-Frame-by-Step-V2/README.md

 - Timed clicks in other application (Mode B)
 - verification, crop and align the sequence of images during or after importing
 - Rename the entire sequence
-- Export video to various sizes
+- Create the video of the sequence in various formats